goschtl/zope/hurry.resource/trunk/src/hurry/resource/README.txt

    <Resource 'a.js' in library 'foo'>,
    <Resource 'c.js' in library 'foo'>]

-Note that the sort order is still the same as before; inclusions with less depth are sorted after ones with more depth.
+The sort order is still the same as before; inclusions with less depth are sorted after ones with more depth.

 Modes
 -----